 You can come to PCC’s Chemical Dependency Clinic as a new patient.
 You will receive the first doses of medicine (induction) at either the PCC Walk-In Wellness Center at West Suburban Medical Center or at PCC Melrose Park Family Health Center.
 After services are established, you may be able to have continued care at another PCC site.

-PCC accepts many major health plans as well as Medicaid and Medicare.
-PCC also offers a sliding fee discount program for patients who do not have insurance.
-PCC provides health care to everyone, and no one is denied services because of inability to pay.
+PCC accepts many major health plans, including Medicaid and Medicare.
+PCC also offers a discount program for patients who do not have insurance.
+PCC provides health care to everyone and does not deny services, even if a patient cannot pay.